cysouw/diathesis/text/c10_participle.md

    Der Großvater wusste den Nachlass im Archiv gut aufgehoben.
 :::

-In contrast, the separation between structurally similar constructions becomes critical in cases in which there is no complementary distribution, instead even possible ambiguity.
-For example, there are two clearly different constructions of *haben* with a participle, and some verbs can occur in both, leading to possibly ambiguous sentences, exemplified here with *schneiden* 'to cut'.
+In contrast to the previous examples, the separation between structurally similar constructions becomes critical when there is no complementary distribution, instead even possible ambiguity.
+For example, there are two clearly different constructions of *haben* with a participle, and some verbs can occur in both constructions, leading to possibly ambiguous sentences, exemplified here with *schneiden* 'to cut'.
 First, there is the *haben-Perfekt* [@next a], see [@sec:participles-haben-transitive-perfect] and second the *haben-Pertinenzdativ* [@next b], see [@sec:participles-haben-passive].
-There is a crucial difference here in who is doing the cutting.
+There is a crucial difference here in who is doing the cutting, as disambiguated by the words in brackets.

 ::: ex
 a.
 Der Friseur hat (mir) die Haare geschnitten.
 b.
 Der Friseur hat die Haare geschnitten (bekommen).
 :::

 {#par:machen} An exceedingly complex situation occurs with the light verb *machen*, which induces many different diatheses depending on the main verb.
-Fehrmann [-@fehrmann2018] extensively describes *machen+adjective* constructions, but he seems to have ignored the complex situation with participles.
-There seem to be at least the following possibilities:
+Fehrmann [-@fehrmann2018] extensively describes *machen+adjective* constructions, but he seems to have completely ignored the complex situation with participles.
+There seem to be at least the following five different possibilities:

 i.
 No diathesis, leading to a resultative/stative interpretation [@next a], see [@sec:participles-machen-resultative]. ii.
 A conciliative diathesis [@next b], see [@sec:participles-machen-conciliative].